dat-ecosystem-archive/docs/papers/dat-paper.md

 This file is used to store content described by the rest of the `metadata.*` hypercore SLEEP files.
 Whereas the `content.*` SLEEP files describe the data stored in the actual data cloned in the Dat repository filesystem, the `metadata` data feed is stored inside the `.dat` folder along with the rest of the SLEEP files.

 The contents of this file is a series of versions of the Dat filesystem tree.
 As this is a hypercore data feed, it's just an append only log of binary data entries.
-The challenge is representing a tree in an one dimensional way to make it representable as a Hypercore register.
+The challenge is representing a tree in a one-dimensional way to make it representable as a Hypercore register.
 For example, imagine three files:

 ```
 ~/dataset $ ls